 Most of you know basic economics, but this is how the economy works.
-First, its growth is followed by a period of correction and then what follows the correction question is growth.
-We’re actually tactical stuff like why is it good?
-It’s good because prices on employees, goods, assets and investments reset.
-You can buy anything that historically goes up and value and significant discounts like stocks, gold, commodities, real estate, and crypto.
+First, its growth is followed by a correction period, and then what follows the correction question is growth.
+We’re tactical stuff like, why is it good?
+It’s good because prices on employees, goods, assets, and investments reset.
+You can buy anything that historically goes up and value and significant discounts, like stocks, gold, commodities, real estate, and crypto.

 It presents an opportunity for new companies to come into the space and grow and flourish.
 Finally, the end of a recession marks the beginning of a long period of growth.

-By the recession’s end, if you saved up and invested accordingly, you’ve become much wealthier than you were going in. the longer you can hold onto it; eventually, it bottoms out, then it’s gonna start going back up.
-The bull market will begin, and all of the assets you require during this discounted period will increase, and they’re going to go to an all-time high on average.
+By the recession’s end, if you saved up and invested accordingly, you’ve become much wealthier than you were going in.
+The longer you can hold onto it, eventually, it bottoms out, then it’s going to start going back up.
+The bull market will begin, and all of the assets you require during this discounted period will increase, and they will go to an all-time high on average.

 So how should you invest during a recession?
 I’m not a professional, but I do have some experience.

 How I Am Going To Invest In This Recession

 I will do the dollar cost average into crypto and stock.
 And I’m going to buy as much real estate as possible.
 Investing is boring, so be boring, and it’s the safest way to play the game.
 It would be best if you didn’t try to be a fortune teller and time the market perfectly.
 You should play it safe, be boring, and average dollar cost over the next few years.